BibliothecaDAO/DOJO/README.md

 # Overall roadmap
 * Wait for cairo 1.0 to be released to actually start coding everything but jam about designs as fast as possible on current Cairo version
 * We need an easy way to spin up permissioned devnets to actually test out composability.
 We build on top of Shard Lab's https://github.com/Shard-Labs/starknet-devnet
-* Need an indexing system to stream events, we'll use Ceccon's Apibara https://www.apibara.com/
+* Need an indexing system to stream events, we'll use Ceccon's Apibara https://www.apibara.com/.
+Repo for devnet + apibara here: https://gist.github.com/fracek/a087ebf776aaa29aa40717abd259a084
 * See if we can integrate Jun's work on DIP (Full-Rust Web3 application toolkit focus on, ECS based event-driven development): https://github.com/diptools/dip
+* After all is said and built we'll need ECS to run on application-specific rollups or L3s.
+Slush is an excellent candidate: https://github.com/slushsdk/slush/releases/tag/v0.2.0

 # Work so far
 - [x] loaf's initial thoughts & design